mauragas/mauragas.github.io/dotnet/solid-principles.md

 - Simpler code due to reduced count of conditional operations.
 - We can ignore this principle in bug fixes when it is necessary.

 You should balance abstraction and concreteness, because abstractions adds complexity.
 When module does one specific thing, it does not have abstraction, it is fully concrete.
-Module should have flexibility, therefore it can be extended in the process of maintainability and when new requirements are introduced.
+Module should have flexibility, therefore it can be extended in the process of maintainability when new requirements are introduced.
 We should predict where code in the future could be extended and apply abstraction as needed.
 But we should not implement abstractions in all possible places, because code can become too complex and difficult to work with.

 When we use `new` keyword we are glueing variables to concrete implementation.

 Approaches for applying OCP:

-- Parameters - passing different arguments to the methods we can change its behavior.
+- Parameters - by passing different arguments to the methods we can change its behavior.
 - Inheritance - you can change behavior using child class.
 Therefore you can `override` parent `virtual` methods or add your own.
 - Composition and injection - logic is provided by another type class is referencing.
 Instead hard coding references, it can be provided throw dependency injection.
 - Extension methods - ability to add additional methods to types without modifying types itself.

 Prefer implementing new features in new classes, especially in large legacy code base.
-Because class is new, nothing depends on it and you can design it to suit the problem without touching existing code, making it fully testable and follow SRP.
+If class is new, nothing depends on it and you can design it to suit the problem without touching existing code, making it fully testable and follow SRP.

 Process steps of implementing OCP: